2SLGBTQ+ travel

 • Clearview Resort, Young’s Point: Family-friendly, gay and lesbian welcoming cottage resort in the Kawarthas on gorgeous Stoney Lake.

-• The Point Tent & Trailer Resort, Vittoria: Just minutes from Turkey Point, resort for gay men on Ontario’s south coast.
+• The Point Tent & Trailer Resort, Vittoria: Just minutes from Turkey Point, a resort for gay men on Ontario’s south coast.

-• Riverside RV Campground, Tweed: Members only campground and RV park in eastern Ontario’s Land O’ Lakes area that caters to gay men.
+• Riverside RV Campground, Tweed: Members-only campground and RV park in eastern Ontario’s Land O’ Lakes area that caters to gay men.

 Further north, you will be blown away by the beauty of Algonquin Provincial Park, one of the iconic wilderness parks in the province.
 If camping is not your style, tried-and-true queer-friendly resorts with rustic chic cabins, glamping tents or luxury lakeside rooms in and near Algonquin include: